atxtechbro/fashion-recommender/README.md

 # Snazzy Closet

 Snazzy Closet is a fashion recommender app that helps users manage their wardrobe and receive personalized outfit recommendations.
 The project leverages FastAPI for the backend, MongoDB for data storage, and React for the frontend.
-It also includes machine learning components for analyzing user data to improve recommendations.
+It also includes machine learning components for analyzing user data to improve recommendations

 ## Table of Contents